L04DB4L4NC3R/os-bootstrap-help/desktop-environments.md

+## DEs and WMs

-## List of Desktop Environments I have tried
+List of Desktop Environments and Window Managers that I have tried

+---

 ### Window Managers